gracejychang/rat-dreams-game/README.md

 ## 🐭 About
 This game is inspired by classic "arcade" vertical shooter games, featuring a fun rat theme thanks to a recent trip to New York & one of my favourite animated films, Ratatouille.

+This project was built in Unity version 6.

 ## 💻 How to Run The Game
 ### Running in Unity Editor
 1. Clone the repository.
-2. Open the project folder in Unity (version 6.2 recommended).
+2. Open the project folder in Unity (version 6 recommended).
 3. Open the main scene (`Assets/Scenes/SampleScene`).
 4. Press the **Play** button in the editor to start the game.
 5. Enjoy the game!